 A good deal of information concerning Varnum can be found in Wilkins Updyke’s memoirs of the Rhode Island Bar.
 Updyke describes Varnum as “an intense student, [who] would be secluded for weeks at a time.
 His habits were those of intense study and boisterous relaxation.
 He was master of his cases, and all the facts were well arranged and digested for trial.”
 At the time James Varnum practiced law it was the fashion to dress for the most impressive appearance possible.
-The following court scene was described by W. Updyke:
+The following court scene was described by Updyke:

-Varnum additionally took an active interest in military affairs, since he felt a conflict with Great Britain was inevitable.
-He studied the art and science of war with the same enthusiasm and grim determination characteristic of his law practice.
+Varnum also took an active interest in military affairs, since he felt a conflict with Great Britain was inevitable.
+He studied the art and science of war with the same enthusiasm and grim determination of his law practice.
 In October 1774, at the age of twenty-six, he became a charter member and commander of the Kentish Guards, and infantry militia company residing in East Greenwich, Rhode Island.
 While serving in this unit he became good friends with Nathaniel Greene, who later became a Major General in the Continental Army.

-Varnum assembled the Kentish Guards when news of the battles of Lexington and Concord reached East Greenwich, and within several hours the armed men started their march to Boston.
+Varnum assembled the Kentish Guards when news of the battles of Lexington and Concord reached East Greenwich, and within a matter of hours the armed men started their march to Boston.
 A rider intercepted the company at Pawtuchet, Rhode Island with news that the British had returned to Boston, so the Guards returned home.
 In May 1775, the General Assembly commissioned Varnum Colonel of the 1st Regiment of Rhode Island.
-In 1776 the regiment was incorporated into the Continental Army as the 9th Continental Foot under the command of Brigadier General Greene.
+In 1776 the regiment was incorporated into the Continental Army as the 9th Continental Foot under the command of Brigadier General Nathanael Greene.
 From June 1775 to March 1779, Varnum and his Rhode Islanders participated in six major engagements including the Battle of Bunker Hill and the Battle of Rhode Island.